barelyhuman/tiny-use/readme.md

 ## Why ?

-I've written this in my experimentals sink for over 1.5 years now, the first public version of the same this is available here [barelyhuman/http/middleware](https://github.com/barelyhuman/http/blob/b7ee273a0ba98bebd857ad7e8ee4324970629eb2/src/middleware.js).
+I've written this in my experimentals sink for over 1.5 years now, the first public version of the same is available here [barelyhuman/http/middleware](https://github.com/barelyhuman/http/blob/b7ee273a0ba98bebd857ad7e8ee4324970629eb2/src/middleware.js).

-I made it even smaller and more contained to reduce the middleware engine's load on node's server.
+I made it to be small and contained to reduce the middleware's load on node's server.

 With respect to: